rogerpadilla/prouter/README.md

 ```

-### conditionally avoid executing other middlewares (guard) and prevent changing the path in the URL
+### conditionally avoid executing other handlers (guard) and prevent changing the path in the URL

 ```js
 // Using commonJs modules